lavinei/pybats_nbdev/README.md

 ### Trend Component

 PyBATS supports $0$, $1$, and $2$ trend coefficients in a DGLM. $1$ trend term is simply an intercept in the model.
-If there are $2$ trend terms, then the model contains and intercept *and* a local slope, which is the rate that the intercept changes over time.
+If there are $2$ trend terms, then the model contains an intercept *and* a local slope, which is the rate that the intercept changes over time.
 Because all coefficients are dynamic, both the intercept and local slope will change over time.

 The default setting is to have only an intercept term, which we can see from the model defined in the example above: